na-na-hi/renget/archive/bkbnt49n.md

 >QoTT: Why can't OP pay attention?

 >What is this thread for?
-Discussing and/or facilitating strictly sfw meets in Vrchat
+Discussing and/or facilitating sfw meets in Vrchat
 >Resource reentry:
 https://rentry.org/upyvqfnf